The Best Pottery Wheel for a Child and Pottery Clay

 3. Skin-safe:

 Working with clay has its own issues.
-As the clay gets in contact with the skin, it dries out the hands and leaves a white and rough texture.
+As the clay comes in contact with the skin, it dries out the hands and leaves a white and rough texture.
 However, it can cause allergies if your kid’s skin is too sensitive.
 Make sure the clay you are choosing does not contain any harmful content.

 Many synthetic colorful clays are available in the market for kid’s projects.
 Such clays are chemically processed and contain harmful artificial colors and fragrances along with chemicals, which can cause many skin-related problems.
 Hold yourself back from handing over toxic clay to your kid.